team-captionIt/captionit-extension/README.md

 # captionit-extension
-  Caption your insta pics with ease
+  Caption your instagram pictures with ease.
 # **Team Missing ;**

 ### **Meet our members:**